CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

       async: 120
 ```

-This call is blocking and can be lengthy, so it is good practice to set timeout.
-With `async: 120` Ansible will wait max 2 minutes.
+This call is blocking and can be lengthy, so it is good practice to set a timeout.
+With `async: 120`, Ansible will wait for 2 minutes, and if no certificate is issued within that time limit, it will fail with an error.

 ### Delete validation challenges